viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

   async def connect():
   creds = Credentials(
   type='robot-location-secret',
   payload='PLEASE ADD YOUR SECRET HERE.
-YOU CAN FIND THIS ON THE CONNECT TAB OF THE VIAM APP') opts = RobotClient.Options( refresh_interval=0, dial_options=DialOptions(credentials=creds)
+YOU CAN FIND THIS ON THE CONNECT TAB OF VIAM') opts = RobotClient.Options( refresh_interval=0, dial_options=DialOptions(credentials=creds)
   )
   return await RobotClient.at_address('ADD YOUR ROBOT ADDRESS HERE.
-YOU CAN FIND THIS ON THE CONNECT TAB OF THE VIAM APP', opts)
+YOU CAN FIND THIS ON THE CONNECT TAB OF VIAM', opts)

   async def main():
   robot = await connect()